YusufBaig7/YusufBaig7/README.md

 ### Hi there 👋

 I am Yusuf.
 I am an AI and ML enthusiast.
 I like working on NLP projects.
-Always up for learning or doing something new.

- -🔭 I’m currently working on an NLP in explainable AI
+ -🔭 I’m currently working on an WSD in NLP

- -🌱 I’m currently learning MLops and Federated Learning

- -🤔 I’m looking for help with OCR and FL
+ -🌱 I’m currently learning MLops and Federated Learning -🤔 I’m looking for help with OCR
  -📫 How to reach me: You can email me at [my mail](mailto:baig.yusuf.cr7@gmail.com)

- - ⚡ Fun fact:I love working under pressure
  - Pronouns: He/Him